 Moderator: Dave Evans, Senior Fellow, Center for Global Development (CGD)

-Panelists from top aid agencies and foundations will discuss the demand for cost evidence within their own organizations; share examples of how cost evidence policy for funded projects could inform programming in LMIC settings, and speak to the experience of institutionalizing cost data collection and analysis.
+Panelists from top aid agencies and foundations discussed the demand for cost evidence within their own organizations; share examples of how cost evidence policy for funded projects could inform programming in LMIC settings, and speak to the experience of institutionalizing cost data collection and analysis.

 Moderator: Carson Christiano, Executive Director, CEGA

-This panel will ask frontline policymakers serving in government ministries (or in adjacent institutions) to provide perspective on how and when they use evidence of program costs and cost-effectiveness for decision-making.
+This panel asked frontline policymakers serving in government ministries (or in adjacent institutions) to provide perspective on how and when they use evidence of program costs and cost-effectiveness for decision-making.

 Moderator: Craig McIntosh, Professor; Co-director, Policy Design and Evaluation Lab, University of California San Diego

-Panelists will discuss current outstanding challenges and opportunities in the use of cost estimation as a tool for designing and implementing innovations in low-resource settings.
+Panelists discussed current outstanding challenges and opportunities in the use of cost estimation as a tool for designing and implementing innovations in low-resource settings.

 Moderator: Susan Amrose, Editor-in-Chief, Development Engineering: The Journal of Engineering in Economic Development